 Kid detective Mickey Rangel has another mystery to solve in the third book in this series of bilingual "flip" books for middle readers.

 Popular kids' author Xavier Garza returns with more stories featuring spooky characters from Mexican-American folklore.
 These hair-raising stories are sure to lure even the most reluctant readers into their pages.
+(In Spanish.)

 English titles with Hispanic topics and culture.